DHANUNJAYA98/Drug-Classification-using-Decision-Tree-Classifier/README.md

 - Model Evaluation: The performance of the Decision Tree Classifier model is evaluated using appropriate metrics such as accuracy, precision, recall, and F1 score.
 Cross-validation techniques may be employed to assess the model's generalization capabilities.

-- Visualization: The project utilizes data visualization techniques to provide insights into the drug classification results, decision boundaries of the decision tree model, or other visually informative representations.
+- Visualization: The project utilizes data visualization techniques to provide insights into the drug classification results, decision boundaries of the decision tree model, or other visually informative representations